wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 The source code is available on [GitHub](https://github.com/nexmo-community/client-sdk-voice-app-to-phone-flutter).

-Firstly, you need to deal with few prerequisites:
+efore we begin building the application for our iOS device, you'll need to prepare with the following prerequisites:

-* Crete NCCO
+* Create a Call Control Object ([NCCO](https://developer.nexmo.com/voice/voice-api/guides/ncco))
 * Install Nexmo CLI
 * Setup Vonage application
 * Install Flutter SDK
 * Create Flutter project

-# Prerequisites
+## Prerequisites

 ## Vonage application

-### Create NCCO
+### Create an NCCO

-A Nexmo Call Control Object (NCCO) is a JSON array that you use to control the flow of a Voice API call.
+A Call Control Object (NCCO) is a JSON array that you use to control the flow of a Voice API call.
 More information on NCCO can be found here [here](https://developer.nexmo.com/voice/voice-api/ncco-reference).

 The NCCO must be public and accessible by the internet.
 To accomplish that, you will be using [GitHub Gist](https://gist.github.com/) which provides a convenient way to host the configuration.
 Let's add a new configuration: